 COVID has carved its way through our lives and times.
-Alongside the tragic consequences for human health, the virus has shattered illusions, changed our perceptions, and forced us to reevaluate prevailing assumptions.
+Alongside the tragic consequences for human health, the virus has shattered illusions, changed perceptions, and forced us to reevaluate prevailing assumptions.

 Needless to say, the pandemic did not leave the artistic community untouched.
-The Hubert Scheibl: Seeds of Time exhibition at the Albertina, for example, features new works by this renowned Austrian master of abstract art, many produced while in isolation.
+The Hubert Scheibl: Seeds of Time exhibition at the Albertina, for example, features mainly new works by this renowned Austrian master of abstract art, many produced while in isolation.